LucasMcK/production-reporting-app/README.md

 * `/` —  **Home Page:** Displays a welcome message, a brief overview of the application, and navigation links to other key sections.
 * `/upload` — **Upload Page:** Allows users to upload spreadsheets to the centralized database and provides a link to navigate to the Files page.
 * `/files` — **Files Page:** Displays a list of previously uploaded spreadsheets.
 Users can download individual files and easily navigate back to the Upload page.
+* `/form` — **Form Page:** Allows field workers to manually input data into a form that automatically populates the proper workbook.

 > **Note:** Items in these lists are subject to change as the project progresses.